AudreyLL88/portfolio/TESTING.md

 * Testing:
 * Result:

 b.
 As a shopper I want to be able to sort products by categories, alphabetical order or price.

 * Expected: site to sort product on page when the shopper makes use of the sort selector.
-* Testing:
+* Testing: Navigated to All products page in the navigation bar and sorted products by category, Alphabetical order, reverse Alphabetical order and price using the selector on the left side of the screen.
-* Result:
+* Result: Site acted as expected and sorted all products according to the selection made.
+Shows code 200 in the console.

 c.
 As a shopper I want to be able to search for a product by name, category or description .

 * Expected: site to display the search results by name, category or description when the user uses the search bar.
-* Testing:
+* Testing: Used the search bar at the top of the page and conducted various queries by name, words present in descriptions and category to ensure that according products were displayed.
-* Result:
+* Result: Site acted as expected and displayed the correct products according to the search effected.

 **4. Purchasing and Checkout**